RMBond/ScottCreek-WY23_LagoonBathymetry/README.md

 </center>

 Water Year 2023 (WY23) had large flushing flows which moved large amounts of sediment throughout the mainstem.
-We believe course sediment reached the Scott Creek Estuary/Lagoon whereas most fine sediment reached the area in WY2022 (right figure shows fine sediment deposition in the estuary 30 November 2021).
+We believe coarse sediment reached the Scott Creek Estuary/Lagoon whereas most fine sediment reached the area in WY2022 (right figure shows fine sediment deposition in the estuary 30 November 2021).
 This repository focuses on data